sanjiv-anand/sanjiv-anand/SETUP.md

 GitHub shows this README on your profile page only if the repo name **exactly matches your username**.

-- Create a new repo named: `sanjus-robotic-studio`
+- Create a new repo named: `sanjiv-anand`
 - Make it **public**
 - Don't initialize with a README (you already have one)